Get Started

 • Color model—the mathematical formula of a color.
 The numbers of the formula express what other colors a given color consists of.

-A screenshot of Adobe Photoshop Color Picker with various color values.
+A screenshot of Adobe Photoshop Color Picker with various color values

-• RGB—a color model where the formula of a color is expressed in three primary colors: Red, Green, Blue.
+• RGB—a color model where the formula of a color is expressed in three primary colors: Red, Green, and Blue.

 All printers use the CMYK color model.
 The printed colors are created by overlaying the four colors in CMYK.